 The German providers and the U.S. platform providers are participating very differently in the strong overall market growth.
 YouTube and Facebook (incl.
-Instagram) are primarily responsible for the growth in the overall market, while the web video revenue of German providers on their own platforms has recently tended to stagnate.57
+Instagram) are primarily responsible for the growth in the overall market, while the

 Development of revenues in the VOD market in source comparison